duynhat-nguyen/detect-classify-trafficlights/README.md

 - After that, I used [labelImg](https://github.com/tzutalin/labelImg) to label my images with 2 class green and red (Pascal VOC format).
 Because my dataset has 80 images (<1000) so I can use [Roboflow](https://roboflow.ai/) to create the TFRecord file from the images and labels.

 2. Install
-- I used Tensorflow Object Detection API which is install in a [Colab notebook](https://colab.research.google.com/drive/10wn1XnTjOgupefn-csrjH7KZwYk79bqQ?usp=sharing).
-More information of how to used a pre-trained model from Tensorflow Model Zoo can be found [here](https://github.com/tensorflow/models/tree/master/research/object_detection).
+- I used Tensorflow Object Detection API which is installed in a [Colab notebook](https://colab.research.google.com/drive/10wn1XnTjOgupefn-csrjH7KZwYk79bqQ?usp=sharing).
+More information of how to use a pre-trained model from Tensorflow Model Zoo can be found [here](https://github.com/tensorflow/models/tree/master/research/object_detection).

 3. Models
 - SSD Inception V2